 What You Need to Know about Registries

 Many questions about neuromuscular diseases remain unanswered.
 Scientific advances in recent years have improved treatment but not managed to cure these diseases.
-New treatments are emerging, and clinical studies and research plans calling for patient participation are currently in development.
+New therapies are emerging, and clinical studies and research plans calling for patient participation are currently in development.

 When medical researchers plan a clinical trial, they must find good subjects and contact them quickly.
 Often, not enough people with neuromuscular diseases live nearby a specific centre to enable researchers there to conduct a trial.
 Finding subjects nearby may help clinical trials to begin sooner.

 That’s where registries come in.
 Registries link researchers and DMD patients – enabling faster communication and recruitment for clinical trials.

 Led by the University of Calgary, the Canadian Neuromuscular Disease Registry (CNDR) is a Canada-wide registry of people diagnosed with a neuromuscular disease.
 It collects important medical information from Canadians with neuromuscular diseases to better our understanding of these disorders and speed the development of new therapies.
 The four-year-old registry has recruited 2,000 patients from across Canada.

 TREAT-NMD maintains a European registry.
 Its database is located in Marseille, France.
 TREAT-NMD receives coded medical information from registries around the world, including the NDRC.

 If you give your consent, the NDRC will send a copy of your medical record to the TREAT-NMD database.
 It will be beneficial to researchers worldwide.
 TREAT-NMD will never have access to your name or other personal information.
 A secret number will be assigned to your medical information.
 You can still participate in the NDRC if you do not want to share your medical information with TREAT-NMD.